 - develop and maintain links between the BAI, third level institutions and the broadcasting sector

 - drive quality research initiatives to provide a strong evidence base to the regulatory environment of the BAI’s work

 - provide research that will facilitate the BAI in meeting the needs of viewers and listeners in Ireland.

-The most recent commission has been a project on the underrepresentation of women on the Irish airwaves which has been carried out by the National Women’s Council of Ireland and DCU.
+One of the most recent commissions has been a project on the importance of broadcast media to those of the Irish diaspora carried out by the IT Carlow and UCD.

 Previous Research Activities